tomchentw/react-toastr/README.md

 ### ToastMessage

-Base class for holding a toast message, it will not animate in and out during it's lifecycle.
+Base class for holding a toast message, it will not animate in and out during its lifecycle.
 Provides **`ToastMessage.animation`** and `ToastMessage.jQuery` for your choice.

 #### Options

-Directly migrated from `toastr.js` library, and can be overrided via `props` in a React way:
+Directly migrated from `toastr.js` library, and can be overridden via `props` in a React way:

 * [`ToastMessage::getDefaultProps`](http://git.io/90CzSA)
 * [`ToastMessage.animation::getDefaultProps`](http://git.io/vU2sz)